'It's Devastating'; Storeowner's Surveillance Video Captures Oakland Crash That Left 6 Children Injured

 “There was no restraint on those kids,” Gamez said.
 “They shouldn’t have been in that car without restraint.
 They should have their seatbelts.”

 Gallo said many of the victims were part of the Martinez family.
 They were on their way home.
-He said the crash scene is just a block away from their home.MORE NEWS: Santa Rosa Good Samaritans Surround Arson Suspect Until Police Arrive
+He said the crash scene is just a block away from their home.MORE NEWS: Update: San Jose Neighborhood Shelters In Place After Early Morning Crash Ruptures Gas Line

 He said he feels for the family, especially the two kids ejected.
 Gallo can relate because his two daughters have permanent head injuries from a car crash in Oakland many years ago.